| How lying marketers sold Roe v. Wade to

 was lying on the tray.
 His little face was perfectly formed, little eyes

 closed and little ears everything was perfect about this little boy.
+"There are no words to describe how bad it really is,"

 says Everett.
 "I've seen sonograms of the baby pulling away from the